SEAT Tarraco SUV - Interior & comfort

 SEAT Tarraco dashboard

 Inside, the SEAT Tarraco moves towards a new design language for SEAT.
-In place of the tall centre console of the Ateca, the Tarraco presents a 'floating' tablet-style infotainment screen, below which you'll find air vents, conventional buttons and dials for the climate control and convenience features.
+In place of the tall centre console of the Ateca, the Tarraco presents a 'floating' tablet-style infotainment touchscreen, below which you'll find air vents, conventional buttons and dials for the climate control and convenience features.

 While refreshingly different to other SEAT models, we don't think the display looks quite as well integrated as the screens in top rivals, even if its free-standing position puts it within easy reach of the driver.
 Material quality is good, if not quite a match for the Peugeot 5008.
 There are few design surprises elsewhere; as with other VW Group SUVs there's a standard 10.25-inch digital cockpit instrument panel that allows you to choose how driving information is presented, with a choice of digital or analogue styles or full-colour navigation mapping with vital driving data overlaid.

 Xcellence takes the Tarraco upmarket, with 19-inch wheels, a new exterior look (body coloured bumpers and chrome trim), Alcantara sports seats and illuminated front door sills.
 Convenience is also boosted with adaptive cruise control, keyless entry and a rear-view camera.
-This can be bolstered further by Xcellence Lux, with even bigger 20-inch alloys, leather upholstery, heated front and rear seats and a 360-degree camera.
+This can be bolstered further by Xcellence Lux, with even bigger 20-inch alloys, leather upholstery, heated front and rear seats and a top-view camera.

 While more may become available, there aren't currently many options, with SEAT instead encouraging owners to pick the trim with everything they require.
-You can add a panoramic sunroof for around £1,000, however, along with a space saver spare wheel (just over £100) and a towbar for £700.
+You can add a panoramic sunroof for around £1,000, however, along with a space saver spare wheel (just over £100) and a towbar for around £700.
 Metallic paint is included at no extra cost, which is a perk of buying a SEAT.